agreif/phx-riotjs/README.md

 - JSON data transfer
 - browser history handling
 - form submission happens with JSON data transfer and CSRF tags
+- form validation with Ecto Changesets (only the registration form)

 # Technical Details
 - Direct URL browser requests to pages return the full HTML code with all linkes RiotJS tags as .js files.
 The JSON data for the page is requested immediately